- jet (v.1)

 - "stream of water," 1690s, from French jet "a throw, a cast; a gush, spurt (of water); a shoot (of a plant)," from jeter "to throw, thrust" (see jet (v.1)).
 Middle English had jet/get "a device, mode, manner, fashion, style" (early 14c.).

 Sense of "spout or nozzle for emitting water, gas, fuel, etc." is from 1825.
 Hence jet propulsion (1855, originally in reference to water) and the noun meaning "airplane driven by jet propulsion" (1944, from jet engine, 1943).
 The first one to be in service was the German Messerschmitt Me 262.
-Jet stream is from 1947.
+The atmospheric jet stream is from 1947.
 Jet set first attested 1951, slightly before jet commuter plane flights began.
 Jet age is attested from 1952.